ciaracade/ciaracade/README.md

 ###### Heyyyyy, I'm [Ciara Cade](https://www.ciaracade.com).

-I'm a Computer Science senior at the University of Michigan, where I spent most of my time as an IT consultant for the Biomedical Engineering Department at the University of Michigan.
+I'm a Computer Science senior at the University of Michigan, where I spent most of my time as an IT consultant for the Biomedical Engineering Department.

 I previously interned as a Software Engineer intern at **Capital One**, **Uber**, and **Amazon** and I hold two first place wins in the Capital One Banking for Good and JP Morgan Chase Coding for Good hackathon.